 The question our dedicated future historians might pose is whether there should be any sort of expiration date on that security.
 It’s understandable that a person’s correspondence doesn’t feel any less private in the days and weeks after they die.
 After all, the recipients and subjects of those messages are probably still around.

 However, privacy is a concept that exponentially decreases in importance once you no longer have a self.
-The people two hundred years from now will have no respect for today’s secrets, any more than we would leave a journal from 1816 unopened.
+The people two hundred years from now will have no respect for our secrets, any more than we would leave a journal from 1820 unopened.

-With today’s mechanisms of digital security, the challenge for historians won’t be discovery, but access.
-In the year 2216, the primary discipline of historians won’t be analog archeology – the practice of uncovering and analyzing physical records – but digital archeology.
+With today’s mechanisms of digital security, the challenge for historians in the future won’t be discovery, but access.
+In the year 2220, the primary discipline of historians won’t be physical archeology – the practice of uncovering and analyzing stone and paper records – but digital archeology.
 Otherwise known as hacking.